 Robert Long, Ph.D.
 (Principal Investigator) is a Research Ecologist with 25 years’ experience in wildlife research and conservation.
 He is currently a Senior Conservation Fellow with the Woodland Park Zoo (WPZ) in Seattle, where he oversees carnivore research associated with the Living Northwest program.
-Prior to joining WPZ in 2013, Long coordinated wildlife monitoring efforts for the Western Transportation Institute in the Cascades of Washington, and holds adjunct faculty positions in the Biology Department at Central Washington University and the School of Environmental and Forest Sciences at the University of Washington (pending).
+Prior to joining WPZ in 2013, Long coordinated wildlife monitoring efforts for the Western Transportation Institute’s Washington field office.
+He holds adjunct faculty positions in the Biology Department at Central Washington University and the School of Environmental and Forest Sciences at the University of Washington (pending).
 An expert in noninvasive wildlife research, Long was lead editor for Noninvasive Survey Methods for Carnivores (Island Press, 2008).

 William Gaines, Ph.D.
 (Principal Investigator) is an independent Wildlife Ecologist and a recently retired, 25-year veteran of the US Forest Service.
-He continues to work on a variety of research and management projects involving carnivores in the North Cascades Ecosystem.
-Gaines is currently an adjunct faculty member in the Biology Department at Central Washington University, and sits on the Graduate Faculty in the Geography Department also at Central Washington University.
+He continues to work on a variety of research and management projects in the North Cascades Ecosystem and elsewhere.
+Gaines is an adjunct faculty member in the Biology Department at Central Washington University, and sits on the Graduate Faculty in the Geography Department also at Central Washington University.

-Paula MacKay, a Research Associate at the Western Transportation Institute, is an independent contractor with a broad background in wildlife conservation and research for nearly two decades.
-She has performed communications work for several non-profit environmental organizations, and has written for numerous magazines and scientific publications.
-MacKay served as the managing editor for Noninvasive Survey Methods for Carnivores (Island Press, 2008).
+Paula MacKay, formerly a Research Associate with the Western Transportation Institute, is an independent contractor with a broad background in wildlife conservation and research.
+She has performed communications work for several non-profit environmental organizations, and has written for numerous magazines and scientific publications—including as managing editor for Noninvasive Survey Methods for Carnivores (Island Press, 2008).
 She is currently completing an MFA in creative nonfiction writing at Pacific Lutheran University.

-James Begley, M.S., a Research Associate with the Western Transportation Institute, has nearly 20 years of experience in research and management with a wide array of wildlife—from song birds to bighorn sheep.
-He previously worked as a Wildlife Biologist for the Okanogan/Wenatchee National Forest and a Scientific Technician for the Washington Department of Fish and Wildlife.
-Begley has extensive experience with GIS modeling and mapping.
+James Begley, M.S., a former Research Associate with the Western Transportation Institute, has worked extensively in research and management with a wide array of wildlife, from song birds to bighorn sheep.
+Begley is currently an independent contractor specializing in GIS modeling and mapping.

-Roger Christophersen, a Wildlife Biologist with North Cascades National Park, has over 15 years of experience inventorying and monitoring a diversity of wildlife species.
+Roger Christophersen, a Wildlife Biologist with North Cascades National Park, has nearly two decades of experience inventorying and monitoring a diversity of wildlife species.
 Christophersen’s skills as an accomplished mountain climber and climbing instructor dovetail with the rigors of doing field work in rugged mountainous terrain.

 Aja Woodrow has been involved in wildlife research since 2000, and began his career with the US Forest Service in 2005.
 His recent Master’s thesis at Central Washington University focused on the effects of stand-replacement wildfire, salvage logging, and succession on cavity nesting birds.
 Woodrow’s interests include the ponderosa pine and shrub-steppe habitat of Washington and the Pitayal habitat of southern Sonora, Mexico.

 John Wagenknecht is a Wildlife Biologist with a Master’s degree in Resource Management from Central Washington University.
-Since 2004, he has worked for the Okanogan/Wenatchee National Forest.
-Wagenknecht has more than 16 years of professional experience with species ranging from songbirds and raptors to carnivores.
+He formerly worked with the Okanogan/Wenatchee National Forest.
+Wagenknecht has extensive experience with songbirds, raptors, and carnivores.